 After this, continue to discover Paleik's Ava-style temples that have been abandoned and covered by jungle, this is a really atmospheric site that few tourists get to see.
 On the drive back to Mandalay, stop at some small villages for a short walk before returning to the city around midday.
 The afternoon is then yours to spend as you please.

-It's back on the road again this morning (or more literally, in the air) as you leave Myanmar behind and fly to Chiang Mai in Northern Thailand.
+It's back on the road again this evening (or more literally, in the air) as you leave Myanmar behind and fly to Chiang Mai in Northern Thailand.
 The flight is nice and short at around an hour and a half, and you'll be collected at the other end and taken to your new hotel in the heart of Chiang Mai.

 Start with a visit to the town centre, then hop on a pedal-powered trishaw to explore the old town where you'll stop at the Three Kings Monument on the way to Wat Phra Singh, one of the city's most revered temples.
 See the various buildings in the compound, admire its ancient Buddha image and hear about its 700-year history.
 Then continue on foot to Wat Chedi Luang and finally pass through Chiang Mai's silver district to see Wat Sri Suphan, a temple made from ornate silver.

 Day 9: Chiang Mai elephants

 Visiting an elephant camp is a must do on any Thailand holiday, and visiting the Elephant Nature Park in the Mae Taeng Valley is a really special experience.

 After driving from Chiang Mai you'll arrive and be met by one of the volunteers from the park to learn about the work done here.
 Established more than 20 years ago, the park provides a sanctuary for Thailand's mistreated elephants.
 Hearing the tales of some of the park's residents, you'll gain a better understanding of the threats to the Thai elephant population and their natural habitat.